-One of the most iconic chapters in the history of blockbuster cinema is about to come to a close.
+One of the most iconic chapters in the history of blockbuster cinema is coming to a close in 2019.
 With Avengers 4, the Marvel Cinematic Universe as we know it will end.
-Marvel has promised that things will look dramatically different after that, and a number of heroes will either die or retire.
-The studio is certainly hyping up these upcoming Avengers movies as the end of an era, with the trailer for Infinity War calling back to the Nick Fury speech that started it all.
+The studio has promised that things will look dramatically different after that, and a number of heroes will either die or retire.

-With the end being so near, let’s take a look back at the 17 movies that have led up to this point, picking out the top 10 moments that helped define this game-changing franchise and that still stick out as the series’ most memorable.
+With the end being so near, let’s take a look back at the 19 movies that have led up to this point, picking out the top 12 moments that helped define this game-changing franchise and that still stick out as the series’ most memorable.
 We’ll be including Black Panther and Avengers: Infinity War, so expect spoilers for both movies ahead.

 The best way to do setups and payoffs in movies is to disguise the fact that you’re setting anything up to be paid off at all.
 Joss Whedon demonstrates this with Avengers: Age of Ultron.